rclone/rclone/docs/content/swift.md

     rclone sync /home/local/directory remote:container

-### Configuration from an Openstack credentials file ###
+### Configuration from an OpenStack credentials file ###

-An Opentstack credentials file typically looks something something like this (without the comments)
+An OpenStack credentials file typically looks something something like this (without the comments)

 ```